Coelancanth/LORE-LLM/docs/backlog.md

   - After `crawl-wiki` and before indexing, run an Aho–Corasick matcher over raw segments to annotate metadata, e.g., `contains_glossary_terms: ["Mother Boddho", "Executor"]`.
   - Persist per-segment annotations into workspace artifacts to inform investigation, clustering prompts, and glossary enforcement.
   - Add CLI toggle and tests; wire into the pipeline as an optional post-processor.
+- [] VS-0012 Enrich Qdrant payloads for deterministic lookups.
+  - Extend `WikiIndexService` vector upserts to include markdown slug/relative path plus normalized keyword tokens in each payload.
+  - Record the additional metadata in `RetrievalIndexManifest` config so downstream consumers can rely on a single source of truth.
+  - Reuse the existing `KnowledgeKeywordIndexEntry.NormalizeToken` output (title-derived tokens) so glossary filters line up without a new tokenizer.
+  - Cover the new payload contract with unit tests (index builder + manifest) and refresh documentation examples if shapes change.
+  - Manual verification focuses on payload/manifest inspection; end-to-end cluster retrieval waits for VS-0013 and VS-0014.
+- [] VS-0013 Qdrant search abstraction with keyword filters.
+  - Add a `SearchAsync` method to `QdrantClient` that accepts query vectors, top-k, and optional keyword filters derived from glossary/Aho tagging.
+  - Surface a retrieval orchestrator that maps keywords → filter clauses and falls back cleanly when no tags exist.
+  - Provide integration tests (stub HTTP) proving filter JSON, error handling, and deterministic ranking behaviour.
+- [] VS-0014 Cluster context retrieval powered by Qdrant.
+  - Generate per-cluster query embeddings (segment synopsis + metadata) and combine with glossary tokens to drive filtered Qdrant searches.
+  - Resolve search hits into concrete markdown paths, persist selected snippets into `cluster_context.json`, and update `workspace.json` manifests.
+  - Add coverage that exercises vector + keyword flows end-to-end, including edge cases with empty tags or missing wiki documents.
+  - Capture follow-up notes for potential markdown chunk/section embeddings once higher-fidelity models are available.